douglasf01/DB-Schenker-Shipment-MCP-Server/README.md

 ## Description
-DB Schenker is a global logistics provider.
 This project provides a server and a tool for gathering and displaying information about DB Schenker shipments.
-The MCP (Model Context Protocol) server allows for easy access to shipment data, and the information gatherer tool helps to clean and display this data in a user-friendly format.
+The MCP (Model Context Protocol) server enables easy connectivity to AI applications and external systems.
+Additionally, the project includes a tool that cleans and displays this data in a user-friendly format, making it easily parsable by an LLM.

 ## Table of Contents
 - [Installation](#installation)